-Exceptions in Python are well-supported, and have been since Python 1.5 when proper exception objects were introduced (replacing string exceptions which were deprecated in 2.5).
-Python 2.6 introduces the ‘as’ syntax when one or more (as a tuple) exception types can be defined to be caught by a certain
+Python exceptions are well supported and have been since Python 1.5 and the introduction of proper exception objects.
+(Replacing string exceptions which were deprecated in 2.5.)
+Python 2.6 adds the ‘as’ syntax when one or more (as a tuple) exception types can be defined to be caught by a certain

 except block.
 This makes it simple to port 2.x code to Python 3.

-All of the following exceptions are subclasses of Exception and are included in the standard library, which you can subclass yourself to your own types, and are descriptive of the cause in your code.
-This is used as part of the identity we create when grouping your exceptions intelligently, among other techniques.
+The following exceptions are subclasses of Exception and are included in the standard library, which you can subclass yourself to your types.
+They are also descriptive of the cause in your code.
+Subclasses are used as part of the identity we create when grouping exceptions intelligently, among other techniques.

 Without more ado, here’s a list of python exceptions you’ll frequently encounter, and how Raygun’s Python provider can assist in debugging them.

-This represents the action of referencing or assigning to an attribute that doesn’t otherwise exist – the classic null reference.
-For whatever reason certain parameters which are expected to have a value in the happy case will frequently not at runtime, which causes this exception to be raised.
+This exception represents the action of referencing or assigning to an attribute that doesn’t otherwise exist – the classic null reference.
+Certain parameters are expected to have a value in the happy case will frequently not at runtime, which causes this exception.

-The official Raygun provider for Python, Raygun4py, will present the backtrace that resulted in the AttributeError, the message will tell you what attribute was the cause, and the upcoming local variables feature will enable you to see the exact state in each frame.
+The official Raygun provider for Python, Raygun4py, will present the backtrace that resulted in the AttributeError.
+The error message will tell you what attribute was the cause, and the upcoming local variables feature will enable you to see the exact state in each frame.
 This allows you to pinpoint the cause of the error right after you are notified by email.

-This very common exception will be raised when a certain operation is performed on an unexpected type.
-If this occurs in a web context due to malformed user input (especially critical in a REST API) the exception may be buried within a log file.
-It is critical to use an error tracking service like Raygun to ensure you are notified in a timely manner and have all the data needed to debug the exception and push a fix quickly.
+TypeError is a very common exception and gets thrown when an individual operation is performed on an unexpected type.
+If this occurs in a web context due to malformed user input (especially critical in a REST API), the exception gets buried within a log file.
+Using a tool like Raygun will ensure you are notified promptly and have all the data you need to debug the exception and push a fix quickly.

 When unit testing, AssertErrors will be raised by the unittest(2) module when a unit test fails.
-You may have your unit tests run by a build server (or service like Travis), and being notified by email that a build has failed often works well.
-Most likely your tooling will give you a huge text dump of the build log, which you need to manually sift through as tests fail.
+Your unit tests may run on a build server (or service like Travis).
+Being notified by email that a build has failed often works well.
+Some tooling can give you a massive text dump of the build log.
+This is time-consuming to sift through as tests fail.